The Bankrate promise

 Additional auto insurance coverage options in Connecticut

-LIability and UM/UIM coverage are not the only types of insurance available to Connecticut drivers.
+Liability and UM/UIM coverage are not the only types of insurance available to Connecticut drivers.
 Most insurance companies offer additional coverage options that are worth considering, including the following:

 - Medical payments: This covers medical costs for you or your passengers in the event of an accident where the other driver’s insurance will not cover you.
 It also includes lost wages and funeral expenses and may even cover you if you are a pedestrian who is hit by a car.
 It might overlap with your health insurance, so check that policy to see what is covered before you purchase medical payments coverage.

-- Gap insurance: if you are in an accident that totals your car, you may not get enough in the insurance payout to cover the total costs of an outstanding loan on the car due to the car’s depreciation.
+- Gap insurance: If you are in an accident that totals your car, you may not get enough in the insurance payout to cover the total costs of an outstanding loan on the car due to the car’s depreciation.
 This coverage will make up that difference so you are not left paying out of pocket.

 - New car replacement: Similar to gap coverage, this type of endorsement on your policy will pay for you to purchase a new car of the same type if your late-model vehicle is totaled.

-- Ride sharing coverage: If you drive for Uber or another ride sharing company, you will need this coverage, since regular car insurance does not cover you when you use your car for business.
+- Ride sharing coverage: If you drive for Uber or another ride sharing company, you may need this coverage, since regular car insurance does not cover you when you use your car for business.